These are films with no identifiable librarians and/or archivists, although they mention librarians and/or have scenes set in libraries.

 Details: Dir.
 Bruce Beresford.
 Perf.
 Ashley Judd, Tommy Lee Jones, Bruce Greenwood, Annabeth Gish.
 Paramount, 1999.

-Synopsis: Libby Parsons (Ashley Judd), a young white mother, is convicted for her husband’s murder—and then sets out for revenge after she finds out he faked his death.
+Synopsis: Libby Parsons (Ashley Judd) is convicted for her husband’s murder—and then sets out for revenge after she finds out he faked his death.
 Libby does go to a library (filmed at the Vancouver Public Library) to look up an address on the Internet.
-A young white man helps her—and tries to flirt with her.
+A young man helps her—and tries to flirt with her.
 He is clearly not a librarian, as listed on some other sites; he is listed in the credits as Handsome Internet Expert.
-He is more likely a student, as he is wearing casual clothes and carrying a backpack.
 There are people in the background, but the focus is not clear enough to discern any librarians.
 Libby also goes to a newspaper archives office (newspapers roll off the press in the background) to look up articles, but again, no librarians or archivists visible.

 Related post: A variety of research scenes in ‘Double Jeopardy’